Baltasarq/MyExpenses/README.md

 # MyExpenses

-This is a project (aiming at education) that shows a complete app that allows to manage expenses.
+This is a project (aiming to be an educative demo) that shows a complete app that allows to manage expenses.

 ![Sceenshot of the app](Design/scrshot-app.png)